Carrie-Luk/STAT350_LungCancer/README.md

 Therefore, in this study we will be investigating the results for the following two questions:
    1. Which variables contribute more to death and more to incident numbers?
 Why?
-   2. What are the top three counties with the highest and lowest incidence and death rate
+   2. What are the top three counties with the highest and lowest incidence and death rate?
+Do they have any specific attributes?
          - This allow us to showcase our findings from question 1 by taking examples straight from our data

 ## Data	Description